mdavis332/dotfiles/README.md

 and I'd love to get it fixed for you!

 ## thanks
+[Jessica Deen](https://github.com/jldeen)'s [dotfiles](https://github.com/jldeen/dotfiles) are where I forked from after seeing this sort of thing for the first time.

 Holman forked [Ryan Bates](http://github.com/ryanb)' excellent [dotfiles](http://github.com/ryanb/dotfiles) for a couple years before the